 The concept of humility has long been a struggle for me.
 Not because I’m particularly braggadocious – just the opposite in fact.
 So much so, that I’ve found myself eschewing confidence because I was afraid it will tip-toe over into hubris.
 This is silly for many reasons.
 So.
 Many.
 Reasons.
 As a recovering shy person, confidence and understanding what it even is has been le struggle – but I suspect that I’m not the only one who has dealt with this.
 The 5 Keys to Having Confidence

-This type of thinking, however, creates false humility.
-Telling ourselves or others you are not good at something we clearly have a gifting in really doesn’t make any sense.
-All it does is hold us back from our best life and our purpose.
+This type of thinking creates false humility in us.
+Telling yourself or others that you are not good at something you clearly have a gifting in is wildly unhelpful.
+All it does is hold you back from your best life and your purpose.
 The lack of humility does the same.
 God gave you the gift, He can’t get the glory from it if you minimize it.

-I’ve discovered 5 things that have brought resolve to this issue:
+I’ve discovered 5 keys to having confidence that bring some resolve to this issue:

-Humility is not the absence of confidence, it is the presence of acceptance:
+The headline: Confidence is not the absence of humility, it is the presence of acceptance + the rejection of pride.

 1.Acceptance of Your Gifts and Talents